-- Fall protection is required for open-sided floors and platforms above four feet WAC 296-800-26010-1 (http://wisha-training.lni. wa.gov/training/presentations/CompChartFallProtRegts.pdf).
+- Fall protection is required for open-sided floors and platforms above 4'-0", WAC 296-800-26010-1 (http://wisha-training.lni. wa.gov/training/presentations/CompChartFallProtReqts.pdf).
 This requirement also applies to temporary installations where POS personnel will be working. - Provide tie-offs for service of elevated equipment.
 Example is elevated cameras.
-Access shall be safe and efficient. - Fall arrest systems shall be designed to support two concurrent users. - Provide a third party inspection on the installations of new fall protection systems.
+Access shall be safe and efficient. - Fall arrest systems shall be designed to support two concurrent users. - Provide a third party inspection on the installations of new fall protection systems. - Fall protection system components requiring periodic inspections shall be selected from systems which do not require qualified personnel for the inspections.
+Select equipment which, per the manufacturer's instructions, may be inspected by competent personnel.